NGC 2835

 NGC 2835 is an intermediate spiral galaxy located in the constellation Hydra.
 It is located at a distance of circa 35 million light years from Earth, which, given its apparent dimensions, means that NGC 2835 is about 65,000 light years across.
-It was discovered by Wilhelm Tempel on April 13, 1884.
+It was discovered by German astronomer Wilhelm Tempel on April 13, 1884.
 NGC 2835 is located only 18.5 degrees from the galactic plane.